GuiBo79/CarND-Vehicle-Detection/writeup.md

 ### 3.Sliding Window Search

 The sliding window search is performed by the function find_cars() using HOG Sub-sampling.
 The function is located in the 6th cell of the jupyter notebook.
-After experiments I decided to use the scales 1.0, 1.25, 1.50, 1.75 and 2.0 , this is necessary to detect the cars, but unfortunately decrease in a significative way the performance.
+After experiments I decided to use the scales 1.0, 1.25, 1.50, 1.75 and 2.0 , this is necessary to detect the cars, but unfortunately decrease in a significant way the performance.

 Every cicle the search steps 2 cells. (line 29)

 Here is an example with scale = 1.0 .
-It's possible to see that the function detected some falses positives.
+It's possible to see that the function detected some false positives.

 ![alt text][image4]

 To prevent and decrease false positives was used the heat map.

-### 4. Multiple Detection (Add Heat & Threshold Funtion)
+### 4. Multiple Detection (Add Heat & Threshold Function)

 As mentioned , the heat function is used to filter false positives in the pipeline.
 The function add_heat() is located at the 7th cell of the jupyter notebook.
-After process the image is aplied an threshold and result can be view above.
+After process the image is applied an threshold and result can be view above.

 ![alt text][image5]